MA Teachers College, Columbia University

 - An, H. & Chandler, T. (2003).
 Using a multiple representational web-based learning tool to help learners improve Internet searching skills.
 In Proceedings of the International Conference on Computers in Education, Hong Kong, 2-5 December 2003 (pp. 810-813).
 Norfolk, VA: AACE.

-The Preparedness and Emergency Response Learning Centers (PERLC) serve in a national capacity to meet preparedness and response training and education needs of the U. S. public health workforce.
+Additionally, he works as an instructional designer for a CDC Preparedness and Emergency Response Learning Centers (PERLC) grant to meet preparedness and response training and education needs of the U. S. public health workforce.
 The PERLC provide core competency-based training to state, local, and tribal public health authorities within self-defined service areas and meet partners' unique workforce development needs in the area of public health preparedness and response; providing specialized training, education, exercise consultation and products not addressed through core competency-based curricula.